-- Symbolic A message regarding the struggle between good and evil. (a series of pictures teaching spiritual - Preterist Only for the 1st century and fulfilled then.
-Now...only teaching value for Christendom. - Continuous historical applies Revelation prophetically to all the centuries since the time of Christ. - Futurist The 7 churches represent periods of church history up to the rapture.
+- Symbolic A message regarding the struggle between good and evil. (a series of pictures teaching spiritual truths. - - Preterist Only for the 1st century and fulfilled then.
+Now...only teaching value for Christendom.
+2 - Continuous historical applies Revelation prophetically to all the centuries since the time of Christ.
+3. - Futurist The 7 churches represent periods of church history up to the rapture.
+4.

-- These were 7 churches that actually existed during John's day. - Every believer belongs to one of these seven churches, spiritually speaking.
+- Every believer belongs to one of these seven churches, spiritually speaking.
+N